-Sanatorio de los Arcos, with its Neurology Institute, is the designated referral center for patients with stroke of the Swiss Medical Group in the City of Buenos Aires.
+Sanatorio de los Arcos, with its Neurology Institute, is the designated referral center for patients with stroke of the Swiss Medical Group in the City of Buenos Aires, writes Dr Maia Gomez Schneider.
+But up until 2018, its median door-to-needle times were far below expectations.

 In 2018, the institution recorded an average door-to-needle time of 119 min for treatment with intravenous rtPA, with only 8% of patients below 60 min and none below 45 min - far from the expected standards.